Search This Blog

 She made me feel included and important.
 Her kind and thoughtful heart and bubbly personality will never be forgotten by me or anyone who knew her.

-She was taken from us early and I do not pretend to know all the reasons why.
-But I am glad that I knew her and that she knew me.
+She was taken from us too early.
+I do not pretend to know all the reasons why but I am so glad that I knew her and that she knew me.

-My sincere hope is that one day I will get to tell Sarah in person what I was never really able to convey at the time – Thank you Sarah.
-Thank you for making a difference in my life.
+From conversations I had with Sarah (and other friends), I know I will get to tell Sarah in person one day what I was never really able to convey at the time – Thank you Sarah.
+Thank you for making such a difference in my life.

 Joe